AJ Cole (American football)

 Alfred James Cole III (born November 27, 1995) is an American professional football punter for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the NC State Wolfpack.

+Cole has the most yards per punt in NFL history.
+(Note: Minimum 250 career punts.)

 Early life

 Cole grew up in College Park, Georgia and attended Woodward Academy, where he played football, basketball, and soccer.
 As a senior, Cole was named All-Metro Area by The Atlanta Journal-Constitution.

 College career

 Cole was a four year starter at punter for the NC State Wolfpack.
 He finished his collegiate career with 9,288 punting yards (third-highest in school history) and averaged 42.2 yards per punt.
 He was a finalist for the Wuerffel Trophy as a junior and a semifinalist for the award as a senior.
 In 2017, Cole was awarded Honorable Mention All-American honors by GPR Analytics.